-Growing the business and making profits become the tip of the iceberg during this pandemic as opposed to handling the broken supply chain, a competition that’s going overboard and the rising need to pivot your business models.
+Growing the business during COVID-19 and making profits become the tip of the iceberg during this pandemic.
+As opposed to handling the broken supply chain, a competition that’s going overboard and the rising need to pivot your business models.

 As part of the Business Continuity Plan during the COVID-19 Webinar Series, we interviewed three e-commerce veterans whose names have almost become a vernacular in our lives especially since the pandemic — Bigbasket and Zivame.

-In this webinar, our panelists talk about how they aligned their business goals with customer experience even during these unprecedented times.
+In this business during covid-19 webinar, our panelists talk about how they aligned their business goals with customer experience even during these unprecedented times.
 They also share their key takeaways from e-commerce 2020 and customer support that could help you achieve it as well.

 The huge shift in the shopping behavior of the customers has been mainly due to anxiety.
 The need to stock up the essentials besides the long-tail items such as your shampoo, oil, and other non-essential items drove the customers too anxious.
 Business operations demanded quick solutions and changes to be made in their supply chain models to cope-up with the exponentially growing demand and competition.